Tools

 View Tool

-This handout details the ten steps to a successful vegetable garden.
+This University of Arizona Cooperative Extension Handout details the ten steps to a successful vegetable garden.

 The Farm to School Planning Toolkit guides you through questions to consider and helpful resource to reference when starting or growing a farm to school program.
 It is designed for use by schools, school districts, and community partners.
 The toolkit is filled with tips and examples, insights from others, and lists of resources for further research.